C-NERD/C-NERD/README.md

 - ⚡ Fun fact: ...
 -->

-Self taught software developer🖥️.
-I love working on intresting complex algorithims and hacking(the legal kind of course, sometimes 👀), prefere low level / middle level / low high level coding (depending on how much of a bada** you are. with c/c++ devs being most bada** and js devs being least(sorry guys🙇)) and not a fan of unnessesary technologies.
-My tech stack include Nim, Python, JavaScript and Dart.
+I am a systems software and embedded systems engineer.
+I love working on intresting complex algorithims and hacking(the legal kind of course, sometimes 👀).
+My tech stack include Nim, Python, JavaScript, MoveLang, Solidity and Dart.

 #### Favorite Quote

-- Find a simple solution to a complex problem (By every old IT guy out there😄)
+- Find a simple solution to a complex problem (By every old IT guy out there 😄)
-- Try to always work with the std library, only import third party libraries if you have to or if you're feeling lazy (By an old wise C-NERD💆)
+- Try to always work with the std library, only import third party libraries if you have to (By an old wise C-NERD 💆)

 #### Find me on the web🕸🕸: